Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Pin comments directly on live websites
+• Pin comments directly on live websites with visual markers anchored to specific elements

-• Review creative assets (images, videos, documents)
+• Review creative assets (images, PDFs, videos) alongside website projects

 Pricing: